jampies/React_Popover/README.md

 * `npm test` runs the unit tests
 * `npm run deploy` deploys the latest to the example on zeit

-Any push to github will trigger a Travis build, which will update the npm package and deploy the latest version to now here: https://reactdatenavigator.murrayleroux.now.sh
+Any push to github will trigger a Travis build, which will update the npm package and deploy the latest version to now here: https://reactpopover.murrayleroux.now.sh

 ## Usage

-Install using `npm i react-popover`
+Install using `npm i simple-react-popover`

 ### API